Dennis O'Neil: DC Comics

 When Julius Schwartz became the editor of Superman with issue #233 (Jan.
-1971), he had O'Neil and artist Curt Swan streamline the Superman mythos in The Sandman Saga (unrelated to any the DC heros of the same name) starting with the elimination of kryptonite.
+1971), he had O'Neil and artist Curt Swan streamline the Superman mythos in The Sandman Saga (unrelated to any the DC heroes of the same name) starting with the elimination of kryptonite.
 In 1973, O'Neil wrote revivals of two characters for which DC had recently acquired the publishing rights.
 A new series featuring the original Captain Marvel was launched with a February cover date and featured art by the character's original artist C. C. Beck.
 Later that same year, O'Neil and artist Michael Kaluta produced an "atmospheric interpretation" of the 1930s pulp hero in The Shadow series.
 In 1975, O'Neil wrote a comic book adaptation of the 1930s hero the Avenger.
 A revival of the Green Lantern title was launched in 1976 by O'Neil and artist Mike Grell.
 Reuniting with Adams, O'Neil co-wrote the oversize Superman vs. Muhammad Ali (1978) which Adams has called a personal favorite of their collaborations.
-In World’s Finest #263 (1980), he wrote "Final Secret of the Super-Sons", which wrapped up the Super-Sons stories by exposing them to be just characters inside a computer in Superman's Fortress of Solitude, with Superman then ordering them to commit suicide by jumping into the Fortress' disintegration pit after they escape their computer simulated world.
+In World's Finest #263 (1980), he wrote "Final Secret of the Super-Sons", which wrapped up the Super-Sons stories by exposing them to be just characters inside a computer in Superman's Fortress of Solitude, with Superman then ordering them to commit suicide by jumping into the Fortress' disintegration pit after they escape their computer simulated world.